wmo-im/wis2box/docs/source/user/setup.rst

   :width: 800
   :alt: wis2box API collections list with added collection

-Finally it is recommended to prepare authentication tokens for updating your stations and ingesting data using the wis2box-webapp.
+Finally it is recommended to prepare authentication tokens for updating your stations and running processes in the wis2box-webapp.

-To create a token for ingesting data:
+To create a token for running wis2box processes:

 .. code-block:: bash